 Virginia Bluebells are self-sufficient.
 Once you’ve given these spring blooms a happy home, they can take care of themselves.
-Plants spread by both rhizomes and self-seeding.
+Plants are spread by both rhizomes and self-seeding.
 Propagation is possible but challenging.
-You can propagate by seed or by divisions.
+You can propagate by seed or by division.
 Dig up and carefully cut the rhizomes apart.
 Like other rhizomes and bulbs, they need to dry before replanting.
 Only move their long taproots in the fall or early spring when the plants are dormant.

 Being Grown in Containers

 Beloved in the United Kingdom and the United States, it’s no wonder gardeners love to put them on display.
 Virginia Bluebells flower in both patches and pots.

 Their ephemeral hues contrast beautifully with yellow daffodils.
 Plant in a container with draining holes to ensure the soil stays moderately moist.
 Place in part shade so that the bluebells, and the daffodils if you so choose, can thrive in part shade.
 Both the bells and daffodils are deer and rabbit resistant—plant these beauties with peace of mind in winter and enjoy the show in spring.